tcomy/fastcopyplayer/readme.txt

-this is for fast copy field of mysql table,we can use excute this mysql language to fast copy many player by offer a source player.
+This is for fast copy field of mysql table,we can use excute this mysql language to fast copy many target player by offerring a source player.
- 12-09 qxb
+ 12-09